vfedonkin/azure-powershell/src/ApiManagement/ApiManagement/help/Get-AzApiManagementNamedValue.md

 ### -NamedValueId
 Identifier of the named value.
-If specified will try to find property by the identifier.
+If specified will try to find named value by the identifier.
 This parameter is optional.

 ```yaml